Krishmal2004/Zoo-Management/README.md

-# 🦓 Zoo Management System
+# 🦓 Zoo & Visitor Management System

 A comprehensive, full-stack solution for managing zoo operations, visitor engagement, and animal welfare.
 This project features a robust **Node.js REST API** and a modern **React Native (Expo)** mobile application.